comicss

 Some people have asked me: "How is comiCSS drawn?" comiCSS cartoons are coded in HTML and CSS, but how?
 Is it an AI generating the code?
 No... although it would be interesting to see the results.
 An opportunity for further testing.
 Is it premade things?
 No, although I must admit that sometimes I copy-paste from previous strips to save time, most of the cartoons and comics are coded from scratch.

-I have shared some of the drawing processes on this YouTube playlist:
+I have shared some of the drawing processes on this YouTube playlist (click on the videos to open them in a new tab):

 There are more videos on how the cartoon is drawn.
 You can see them linked at the bottom of the cartoon/comic.
 I could put the link in a more visible location so it is more apparent that there is a video with the recorded process.